andersganander/record_store/README.md

 The images used on the REAL Records web site are chosen to re-create the atmosphere of the real store.
 Nice images of vinyl records and vinyl players.

 ### Colours
 The colors used on the site are mainly black, white and red.
 Black is the natural and most common color of a vinyl record and therefore seems like a natural choice.
 It is used as a background color i the navigation bar and in the footer.
-The use of red text on white background is a hommage to the the rock singer David Bowie and his album 'Station to Station'.

 ### Fonts
-The xxx font is used for headings and in the nav bar.
-It's chosen because of it's resemblence to the font used on the album 'Station to Station'.
+The font "DymoFontInvers" is used to create a feeling of a rock/punk attitude and is used for headings and links in the navigation bar.

 ## Wireframes
 Wireframes were produced using Balsamiq.